Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/06-Advanced-Schema-Design/README.md

 ## BREAK (10 Minutes)

-## In Class Activity I: Theater Reservations API Continued (
+## In Class Activity I: Theater Reservations API Continued (40 Minutes)

 Continue working on the Theater Reservations API that was assigned last class period.